 Hardwood floors are one of the most desirable features in North American homes.
 They look great and they can last forever, but they require some special considerations.
 In fact, there are a lot of things people do on a regular basis that contribute to their deterioration.
 Most people don't want to ruin their hardwood floors, but if you do any of these things that's exactly what will happen!

-Here are 6 ways to ruin your hardwood floors.
+Here are eight ways to ruin your hardwood floors.

 Don't Use Furniture Pads

 If you want scratches and marks on your beautiful hardwood floors don't use furniture pads.
 Any time you sit down on a sofa or chair that's right atop hardwood floors the piece will shift ever so slightly and the legs will mark the floor.
 When it's done over and over again the marks will get worse and worse.
 Using furniture pads on all the legs will prevent there from being any marks and will help to keep your floor scratch-free.